 Last year we had such a crush on La Orotava and Tenerife that we almost decided to buy an apartment here (we even met an accountant to discuss it).
 But we also quickly understood that we didn’t need to have a “home of our own” on this island, our home is this coliving, the people we meet and the friends we have here.

 Coming back to the same place is something we hadn’t done before and I can’t hide the fact that it has a very “relaxing” and soothing side.
 We know the island pretty well now and we don’t feel any “pressure” to visit new things.
-We have our little habits, our favorite hikes, our little coffees and beloved restaurants… a welcomed routine that is very favourable to our efficiency in the workplace too.
+We have our little habits, our favorite hikes, our little coffees and beloved restaurants… a welcomed routine that is very favorable to our efficiency in the workplace too.

 Coworking where we spend a good part of our days: